Punchbowl, The National Memorial Cemetery of the Pacific

-The National Memorial Cemetery of the Pacific, located on the island of Oahu and popularly referred to as “Punchbowl,” is a volcanic cinder cone that was formed about 75,000 years ago.
-Ancient Hawaiians called this geologic formation, “Puowaina,” or “Hill of Sacrifice” where human sacrifices were made to pagan gods.
+You can find the National Memorial Cemetery of the Pacific on the island of Oahu.
+Locals generally refer to the area to as Punchbowl.
+Punchbowl is a volcanic cinder cone formed over 75,000 years ago.
+Ancient Hawaiians called this geologic formation, Puowaina or Hill of Sacrifice.
+This is because kahunas or priests made human sacrifices to pagan gods here.

 After World War II, Congress and veteran organizations sought a permanent burial site for fallen servicemen in Hawaii.
 They selected Punchbowl as the most preferable location those who died in the Pacific Basin theater.

 Notable Grave Sites

 Here, you can pay respects to a number of famous and notable people.
 They include World War II Medal of Honor recipients Barney F. Hajiro, Martin May and Allan Ohata.
 You can visit the grave sites of US senators and World War II veterans Spark Matsunaga and Daniel Inouye.
 Perhaps the most famous grave here is of Ernie Pyle, the Pulitzer Prize-winning World War II correspondent.
 Others include Korean War Medal of Honor recipient Herbert Pililaau and Ellison Onizuka.
 Ellison Onizuka was Hawaii’s first astronaut who tragically died in the Space Shuttle Challenger disaster.

 Popular Tourist Attraction